rameshvarun/netplayjs/README.md

 The client-side prediction and rewind capabilities of `netplayjs` are based off of the ability to serialize and deserialize the state of the game.
 In the quickstart example above, we let the autoserializer take care of this.
 For most games, however, you will need to implement your own logic.
 You can do this by overriding `Game.serialize` and `Game.deserialize` in your subclass.

 If you cannot serialize the game state, you can still use NetplayJS, but you will need to use Lockstep netcode, rather than predictive netcodes like Rollback.

+### `NetplayPlayer`

+A `NetplayPlayer` represents one player in a game. `NetplayPlayer.getID()` returns an ID that is stable across each network replication of the game.

+### `DefaultInput`
+NetplayJS games are synchronized by sending inputs across a network. `DefaultInput` automatically captures and replicates keyboard events, mouse events, and touch events.

 ## Assets Used from Other Projects
 This repo contains code and assets from other open source projects.